SWeav02/baderkit/docs/methods.md

     !!!
 Note
-        Although the original paper and code suggests only one refinement of the edges is needed, we found that several are usually required.
-In our test case ([a Ag structure](https://next-gen.materialsproject.org/materials/mp-8566?formula=Ag)) on a course grid, the Henkelman groups code assigns asymmetrical charges/volumes to symmetrical basins while our code reaches symmetry after several iterations.
+        Although the original paper and code suggests only one edge refinement is needed, we found that several are usually required to reach convergence.
+In our test case ([a Ag structure](https://github.com/SWeav02/baderkit/tree/main/src/baderkit/tests/test_files) on a course grid, the Henkelman groups code assigns asymmetrical charges/volumes to symmetrical basins while our code reaches symmetry after several iterations.

-        By default we use iterative refinement, which results in this method being ~4-10x slower than the other methods.
-This can be changed to the original single refinement by setting `refinement_method="single"` in python or `--refinement-method single` in the command-line.
+        Due to this, we use iterative refinement by default.
+        This can be changed to the
+        original single refinement by setting `refinement_method="single"` in python or `--refinement-method single` in the command-line.